amanuel1271/amanuel1271/README.md

 ### Hi there 👋

-Studying Electrical Engineering with a minor in computer science
+Studying Electrical Engineering with a minor in computer science at KAIST

 2017 fall - Present